 My original retirement date had been the summer of 2017, just after I had turned 40.
 However, the Global Financial Crisis disrupted my plans.
 Therefore, maybe I was more prepared than I thought.

-5) Make Sure You Know Exactly What You Plan To Do Next
+5) Make Sure You Know What You Plan To Do After Retiring

 Out of all the items on the pre-retirement checklist, having something to do might be the most neglected item of them all.
 Before retiring, you must really think things through.
 You can’t just say you will be traveling the world, writing the next great novel, or playing golf every day.
 Specific dates and deadlines should be made.